UCSBarchlab/PyRTL/README.md

 [![Build Status](https://magnum.travis-ci.com/UCSBarchlab/PyRTL.svg?token=XAZcwAigXaYVLzkPHGNx)](https://magnum.travis-ci.com/UCSBarchlab/PyRTL)

 PyRTL provides a collection of classes for pythonic RTL specification, simulation, tracing, and testing suitable for teaching and research.
-Simplicity, usability, clarity, and extendibility rather than performance or optimization is the overarching goal.
+Simplicity, usability, clarity, and extensibility rather than performance or optimization is the overarching goal.

 In the package you should find the following files and Directories
 * **pyrtl/**  The src directory for the module
-* **tests/**    A set of unit tests for pyrtl which you can run with nosetests
+* **tests/**    A set of unit tests for PyRTL which you can run with nosetests
 * **examples/** A set of hardware design examples that show the main idea behind pyrtl
 * **rtllib/** A place for finished PyRTL designs which are hopefully both useful and documented
 * **research/** A place for experiments and other changes not ready for primetime
 * **docs/** The location of the auto-generated documentation (built when you run checkcode)
 * **checkcode** A script you should run before you check any code into the master or development branches

-If you are just getting started with pyrtl it is suggested that you start with the examples first, to get and sense of the "thinking with pyrtls" required to design hardware in this way.
-Then dive into the code for the object Block, which is the core data structure at the heart of pyrtl and defines the semantics at a high level -- everything is converted to or from the small simple set of primitives defined there.
+If you are just getting started with PyRTL, it is suggested that you start with the examples first, to get and sense of the "thinking with pyrtls" required to design hardware in this way.
+Afterwards, dive into the code for the object, Block.
+It is the core data structure at the heart of PyRTL and defines the semantics at a high level -- everything is converted to or from the small, simple set of primitives defined there.
 The features of PyRTL include:

-* Elaborate-through-execution means all of python can be used, including introspection
+* Elaborate-through-execution means all of Python can be used, including introspection
-* Design, instantiate, and simulate all in one file without leaving python
+* Design, instantiate, and simulate all in one file and without leaving Python
-* Export to, or import from, common HDLs (BLIF-in, Verilog-out currently supported)
+* Export to, or import from common HDLs (BLIF-in, Verilog-out currently supported)
 * Examine execution with waveforms on the terminal or export to a .vcd as projects scale
 * Elaboration, synthesis, and basic optimizations all included
 * Small and well-defined internal core structure means writing new transforms is easier